maxhealy01/word_counter/README.md

 This program works on the command line.

+After building the program:

+    go build main.go getWordCount.go convertToString.go

-After building the program, you can run it with go run main.go, followed by two arguments.
+you can run it with ./main, followed by two arguments.

-    "go run main.go [dir] [min]"
+    ./main [dir] [min]

 The program will read all the text files (in .odt, .doc, .docx or .pdf formats) that exist within a given directory [dir].